Model Predictive Path Integral PID Control for Learning-Based Path Following: Methods

-In this subsection, we theoretically analyze the continuity of the control input expected from the proposed method.
-To provide an intuition, we present a simplified analysis of the essential mechanism under a fixed perturbation distribution.
+In this subsection, we analyze the temporal smoothness of the control input expected from the proposed method.
+To provide intuition, we present a simplified analysis of the essential mechanism under a fixed perturbation distribution.